listplot3d/TGAM-LSL-Bridge/README.md

 ![postion of TGAM-LSL Bridge](intro.png)

 # How to Run
+* turn on TGAM head band
-* make sure that your TGAM head band is on, and connected to PC
+* makde sure that your COM port specificied in NeuroSkyTGAM_LSLBridge.py, is identical to the one shown on PC
-* run command in TGAM_LSLBridge/src forder:
+* run following command in src forder:

 >python ./NeuroSkyTGAM_LSLBridge.py